michaelforney/x509cert/README.md

 and certificate requests.
 It is written in C99 and uses [BearSSL] to decode keys and compute signatures.

+Like BearSSL, libx509cert makes minimal use of the standard library.
+It does not do any dynamic allocation, and uses only a few basic libc functions.

 ## Tool usage

 	x509cert [-C] [-a altname]... [-c issuercert] [-k issuerkey] [-d duration] [-s serial] subject key